Dick’s Plans to Launch Two New Outdoor-Focused Retail Stores in 2021

 “It will be very different than what we do at Dick’s today,” Stack said.
 “Our camping category [at Dick’s] is a bit more backyard camping, if you will.
 This will be much more elevated.
 We think that the overlap between the products that we carry in this new concept and the products we carry in Dick’s will be somewhere around 20 percent, maybe a little bit less.
 But this will be more elevated equipment—elevated price points, elevated brands, elevated service.”

-Reaction from the outdoor retail community
+Reaction from the Outdoor Retail Community

 Some professionals in the outdoor industry are skeptical about the project’s potential, to say the least.

-“To me, I see this as a large corporation taking advantage of short-term economic indicators,” says Rich Hill, president of Grassroots Outdoor Alliance.
+“To me, I see this as a large corporation taking advantage of short-term economic indicators,” said Rich Hill, president of Grassroots Outdoor Alliance.
 “Outdoor retail is much more than putting a good product on the shelf at a good price.
 It requires expertise.
 You need to know how to fit packs, where the local trails are, how to select boots for different people’s feet.
 Developing that expertise is step one.
 Opening a store should be the very last thing you do, not the first.”

 Hill notes that this isn’t the first time Dick’s has tried to break into specialty outdoor retail.
 In 2004, the company acquired the now-defunct outdoor chain Galyan’s Trading Company.
 When Dick’s bought the company, it had 47 stores in 21 states.
 Now, it’s little more than a distant memory among retailers.

-“The reason that Galyan’s failed is the same reason I think this new project is going to fail,” Hill says.
+“The reason that Galyan’s failed is the same reason I think this new project is going to fail,” Hill said.
 “You need to understand outdoor to sell outdoor.
 I want to know what Dick’s is going to do differently this time.
 My hope is they’re treating this seriously and they’re committed to developing that expertise, but who knows.”

 One of the new Public Lands stores will likely open in August of next year, followed by the second in October, Stack said, though he didn’t specify which is which, or give exact dates.
 He did say that part of the new stores’ mission will be to protect public lands and the environment, as well as to drive new bottom-line growth for Dick’s.